 It isn’t hard to do.
 To do it, sit quietly, close your eyes, breathe gently and silently repeat a phrase designed to evoke a feeling of goodwill toward yourself, such as “May I be happy, healthy and strong.”
 Then, extend the good wishes to someone you feel thankful for, then to someone you’re indifferent to, then to someone you find challenging and finally to the world at large.

 Practicing loving-kindness or compassion meditation is a way to stretch the “muscles” of kindness, caring and empathy toward everyone and to remember our common humanity.
-The key is to give your “compassion muscles” a workout by practicing regularly, just as you might any other skill.
+The key is to give your “compassion muscles” a regular workout by practicing regularly, just as you might any other skill.
 Doing so will help you cultivate more loving relationships, greater happiness and better health…and could noticeably reduce your chronic pain.

 Ready to do it now?
 You can use my YouTube video below, which runs for less than 15 minutes.
 Once you know it by heart, you can do it in your own time—and voice.
 To get started, just click on the video below, close your eyes and follow the prompts…